A Spotlight On COMO Shambhala Estate, Bali

 Even with the passing of time, Mrs Ong’s Bali hotel has become more relevant than ever.
 We’ve entered an age when luxury lovers are less concerned with buying things.
 Instead, we seek enriching and enlightening experiences, and all the better if they boost our health and tune us into nature.
 Not many wellbeing-focussed hotels lure honeymooners to take time out in romantic destinations with the ambition that they’ll return home with their new better halves, the best version of themselves.
 The resort’s therapy offerings have evolved over their 25 years, and one of the most interesting developments has been with the Oriental Medicine programme:

 Modern-eating classics now appear on the menu alongside traditional Indonesian dishes.
 Real Toast — crushed avocado, heirloom tomatoes and cucumber — and the Big Raw Salad with its Dijon mustard and apple cider vinaigrette taste more of holiday than health centre.
 And as suited to something sparkling and indulgent as these tropical surroundings might be, the most loved drink is the signature fresh ginger tea.

 When I took a tour of the sprawling greener-than-green grounds, one gorgeous villa suite really stood out as taking my breath away.
-Minimalist but warm, its celeverly designed infinity pool seemingly jutted out over the Ayung River valley.
-Turns out this is Mrs Ong’s favourite spot to stay when she’s here — so it you’re smart, you’ll book Tirta Ening.
+Minimalist but warm, its cleverly designed infinity pool seemingly jutted out over the Ayung River valley.
+Turns out this is Mrs Ong’s favourite spot to stay when she’s here — so if you’re smart, you’ll book Tirta Ening.